Daingerfield Island Sailing Club

 • Appoint the Race Director and Protest Chair

-• Appoint committees as required
+• Appoint chair and members of committees as required

 • Serve as an ex-officio member of all committees